o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

     console.log(d);
   });
 ```
-*R*

-    attach(input[[0]]) # This is needed to have access to the variables from the Javascript object
-    message # this is the same variable name like in the Javascript ({message: tweet.message }) code

-One thing to mention is that the `r-script` package reads the console log from the R scripts.
-So if you want to give some value back to the server to process, for example the output of a classification task **DO NOT ASSIGN IT TO VARIABLE** just let it print to the console by writing:
+One thing to mention is that the `r-script` package reads the console output from the R files.
+So if a file wants to a pass a value back to the JavaScript, for example the output of a classification task it **SHOULD NOT ASSIGN IT TO VARIABLE** just print it the console by simply writing:

 ```
 yourVariable
 ```

-Here is an example code block in R
+*R*
 ```
 needs(dplyr) # require every library so
 attach(input[[1]]) # used to get the javascript values